-ANC withdraws motion to debate nationalisation of Reserve Bank
+An ANC parliamentary motion to debate the nationalisation of the Reserve Bank has been withdrawn

 An ANC parliamentary motion to debate the nationalisation of the SA Reserve Bank (SARB) has been withdrawn, to allow the party to consult further on the matter within its structures and with key stakeholders.